-This HL course extends students' knowledge from Applications and Interpretations SL This course is intended to follow Applications and Interpretations SL.
+This HL course extends students' knowledge from Applications and Interpretations SL.
+This course is intended to follow Applications and Interpretations SL.
 It will review topics from the standard level course and delve deeper into the same syllabus content as the Applications and Interpretations SL Mathematics course description.
 This course is intended to meet the needs of students whose interest in mathematics is more practical than theoretical but seek more challenging content.
+Curriculum and assessments within this course are designed to prepare students for International Baccalaureate's evaluation of their work.
+While it is not required that students take the IB exam, students will be prepared for that end goal.
+Students taking this course will be required to have a TI-nspire CX, TI-nspire CX CAS or TI 84 Plus graphing calculator.